 In response to increases in healthcare costs, there have been and continue to be proposals by governments, regulators and third party payers to control these costs.
 These proposals have resulted in efforts to enact healthcare system reforms that may lead to pricing restrictions, payback requirements, limits on the amounts of reimbursement available for our products and limits on the acceptance and use of our products.
 As previously disclosed, for example, in 2015, the Italian Parliament introduced rules for entities that supply goods and services to the Italian National Healthcare System.
 This healthcare law impacts the business and financial reporting of medical technology sector companies that sell devices in Italy.
-A key provision of the law is a "payback" measure, requiring companies selling medical devices in Italy to repay a percentage of the healthcare expenditures exceeding the regional maximum caps for medical devices.
+A key provision of the law is a "payback" measure, requiring companies selling medical devices.
 While we are appealing the guidelines and requests for payment pursuant to the rule, we may not be successful.
 See "Note 14.
 Commitments and Contingencies" in our consolidated financial statements included in this Annual Report on Form 10-K for additional information.